thuanycs/DEV_WEBII_C3/frontend/agendamento/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-O objetivo desse projeto é criar um repositório privado no AWS ECR, para onde o nosso container deve ser envia, logo após iremos realizar o deploy da aplicação no AWS ECS, após isso será possível acessar a aplicação através do IP público.
+O objetivo desse projeto é criar um aplicativo para consumir a API .

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others